holgerbrandl/kalasim/docs/roadmap.md

 https://tersesystems.github.io/terse-logback/1.0.0/structured-logging/

 https://www.innoq.com/en/blog/structured-logging/

 ---

-**TODO** add planning example from classical scheduling theory parallel maschines --> solve with or tools
+**TODO** add planning example from classical scheduling theory parallel maschines --> solve with or tools or optaplanner

 > Other relevant applications arise in the context of health-care, where, for example, patients have to be assigned to surgery rooms that must be equipped by considering the type (i.e., the family) of surgery to be performed.
 In such cases, the weight usually models a level of urgency for the patient.

-**TODO** recent survy on scheduling with setups can be found in Allahverdi (2015)

 ---